Day 1 |

 |

-This tour starts with easy downhill ride to the coast on the northest point of Istrian peninsula.
-There is a lighthouse which you can visit, according to the legend build by count Metternich as his love nest.
-Savudrija is one of the oldest lighthouse in the Adriatic, built in 1818.
+This tour starts with an easy downhill ride to the coast on the northernmost point of the Istrian peninsula.
+There is a lighthouse which you can visit.
+According to the legend it was built by count Metternich as his love nest.
+Savudrija is one of the oldest lighthouses in the Adriatic, built in 1818.
 It is also the northernmost Istrian lighthouse.

 The trail continues south to Umag.
-Little town with about 45 km of the coastline and interesting hinterland integrates special features of the whole region and might be the best introduction into a different experience of the Mediterranean.
-Umag’s history is extremely interesting; it was founded by Roman nobleman who decided to make it his summer residence.
+A small town about 45 km of coastline and an interesting hinterland integrates features of the whole region and might be the best introduction in a different experience of the Mediterranean.
+Umag’s history is extremely interesting; it was founded by a Roman nobleman who decided to make it his summer residence.

-The glamour, magnificence and glare of the times can be seen today in the Venetian houses of the old town.
+The glamour, magnificence and glare of the times reflect today in the Venetian houses of the old town.
 City walls and fortification are partially preserved as well as some renaissance and baroque buildings and churches.
-Vineyards and olive groves will create an atmosphere of typical west Istrian landscape.
-Visit to wine cellar to taste the muscat, local sort of wine.
-Overnight in Buje area.
+Vineyards and olive groves will create an atmosphere of the typical west Istrian landscape.
+Visit a wine cellar to taste the muscat, a local type of wine.
+You spend the night in the Buje area.

 |